 During Your Procedure

 On the day of your procedure, a nurse will place an intravenous (IV) line in one of your veins.
-You will get fluids through your IV.
-You will also get medication to help make you more comfortable during your procedure.
+You’ll get fluids through your IV.
+You’ll also get medication to help make you more comfortable during your procedure.

 After Your Procedure

-After your procedure, you will be taken to the recovery area, called the Post-Anesthesia Care Unit (PACU).
+After your procedure, you’ll be taken to the recovery area, called the Post-Anesthesia Care Unit (PACU).
 A nurse will check your pulse, breathing, and blood pressure regularly.
-If you feel any pain, your doctor may prescribe pain medication to help you feel more comfortable.
+If you feel any pain, your healthcare provider may prescribe pain medication to help you feel more comfortable.